Do you do school tours?

 If you are requesting homework, please email your child's teacher.

-Enrollment forms are available at Meridian or can be downloaded from the Adams 12 Five Star Schools enrollment page.
+All enrollments are done online on the Adams 12 Five Star Schools enrollment page.

 Your child will be seen in the health office if ill or injured at school.
 The health aide, or office staff, will determine if your child needs to go home for illness or injury.
 If your child needs to go home, you will be contacted as soon as possible.
 The school does not have a way to keep ill children for long periods of time.
 Therefore it is important that parents keep the school informed of any changes in address and/or telephone numbers.